 - Reflect the wider organisational ethos and build trust by using appropriate voice and tone.

 So, what story does your process documentation tell about your organisation?
-If you think a new narrative is required, our Business Development Manager, Emmet Kearney, is happy to discuss how our documentation solutions can help you to achieve your process efficiency and improvement targets.
+If you think a new narrative is required, our team will be happy to discuss how our documentation solutions can help you to achieve process efficiency and improvement targets.

 More and more, success is won by creating compelling stories that have the power to move people to action.